Living with Existential Questions

-There are experiences within life that feel as if you've suddenly found yourself in a new and yet strangely familiar place.
-The feeling is paradoxical — like visiting a park you've known for years and noticing that nothing seems to be in its right place.
-This experience often points toward a deep shift in awareness: a sense that how you have been living, and how others around you seem to live, feels somehow off — not in a way you can easily name, but in a way that is deeply felt within your being.
+There are experiences in life that feel as if you've suddenly found yourself in a new and yet strangely familiar place.
+The feeling is like visiting a park you've known for years and noticing that nothing seems to be in its right place.
+This experience often points toward a deep shift in awareness: a sense that how you have been living, and how others around you seem to live, feels somehow off.

 This may push you toward questions that resist easy answers, yet circle the same looping themes: identity, choice, purpose, and perhaps most importantly — how do I live the rest of my days fully awake and aware of what is in front of me?

 These are existential questions — and for some, the experience of being confronted by them can feel like an existential crisis.
-Though that phrase often implies something dramatic, the reality is usually quieter and more pervasive: a gradual shift in how life itself is being encountered, rather than a single moment of collapse.
+Though that phrase often implies something dramatic, the reality is usually subtler and more pervasive: a gradual shift in how life itself is being encountered, rather than a single moment where everything falls apart.

 These are the kinds of questions and experiences that anchor my practice as a therapist in Eugene, Oregon.
 As an existential–humanistic therapist, I work with clients to meet the lived encounters, sensations, and questions that most of us spend our lives circling around but rarely face directly.